euwbah/musescore-xen-tuner/README.md

 bb b (100c) # x
 ```

 The last line adds a chain of accidentals ranging from double flat to double sharp.
-You can specify the accidental symbols as Symbol Codes or Text Codes, each degree of the accidental chain must be separated by space, and the `(100c)` in the middle means that increasing the degree on this chain by 1 will result in a 100 cent pitch increase.
+You can specify the accidental symbols as Symbol Codes or Text Codes, each degree of the accidental chain must be separated by at least one space, and the `(100c)` in the middle means that increasing the degree on this chain by 1 will result in a 100 cent pitch increase.

 ### Adding too many accidentals